Leadership

 Tadd Phillips, Director of Human Resources, City of Lewisville

-Tadd earned his MBA from the University of North Texas, his BA from The University of Texas at Austin, is certified SPHR and SHRM-SCP.
-He recently completed a four-year term on the board of the Texas Municipal League.
-He currently serves as Secretary on the Meridian World School Board, an award-winning International Baccalaureate K-12 Charter School with 1,700 students.
+Tadd earned his MBA from the University of North Texas, his BA from The University of Texas at Austin, and SPHR/SHRM-SCP certifications.
 He is past president of the Texas Municipal Human Resources Association and the Texas Public Employer Labor Relations Associations.
+He has served as a board member for the Texas Municipal League, advisory committee member for TMRS, and recently served as Board President for Meridian World School Board, an award-winning International Baccalaureate K-12 Charter School with 1,700 students.
 He’s also a Leadership ICMA graduate from the 2019 cohort.
-He is a husband of 22 years, and father of three.
-In his spare time, he coaches high school age youth soccer.
+He is a husband of 23 years, father of three, and a recovering youth soccer coach.

 Cheree Bontrager